France–Morocco relations: Education

 France is the number 1 destination for Moroccan students leaving the country to study abroad, receiving 57.7% of all Moroccans studying outside of Morocco.
 Moroccan students also represent the largest group of foreign students in France, at 11.7% of all international students at universities in France, according to a 2015 UNESCO study.

-According to a study published in 2019, 35% of Moroccans speak French—more than Algeria at 33%, and Mauretania at 13%.
+According to a study published in 2019, 35% of Moroccans speak French—more than Algeria at 33%, and Mauritania at 13%.

 There are approximately 1,514,000 Moroccans living in France, representing the largest community of Moroccans outside of Morocco.
 The INSEE announced that there are approximately 755,400 Moroccan nationals residing in France as of October 2019, representing 20% of France's immigrant population.
 King Mohammed VI chose France as his first state visit and the French President returned the favor.
 France financed 51% of the Al-Boraq high speed rail project, which was inaugurated by King Muhammad VI and President Emmanuel Macron on November 15, 2018.

+Immigration

+Moroccan immigration to France is a hot political issue in French politics.
+In 2024, the murder of Philippine Le Noir de Carlan by a Moroccan migrant resulted in a administrative scandal.

+Sport

-The Morocco national football team in recent years has featured a significant amount of players born in France.
+The Morocco national football team in recent years has featured a significant number of players born in France.
 The squad for the 2013 Africa Cup of Nations featured 10 French-born players.
 Eight of the players selected for the 2018 World Cup were born in France.

+During the 2024 Summer Olympics in Paris, Morocco provided security assistance to France including security personnel and bomb disposal officers.